bsobhani/SAPS/README.md

   >./speed 1.5 < horn.wav > hornFast.wav

+### echo

+Add echos to a sound file.
+First argument is the echo amplitude (relative to the previous echo), and the second argument is the spacing of the echos in milliseconds.

+Examples:
+* The following will add an echo to the audio every 500ms, with each echo having an amplitude of .8 of the previous echo:
+  >./echo .8 500 < horn.wav > hornEcho.wav

 ### info

 Display header data of a WAV file.
 Note: This program does not take data from stdin; you must specify the filename as a commandline argument.